 Southern California has a massive and highly efficient logistics network of warehouses, distribution centers and transportation companies, employing hundreds of thousands of people, and managing the complexities of imports, exports, serving much of the interior of the US, while supporting the very large local market and local production industries as well.

 Foreign Direct Investment and International Business

 With an abundance of international activity, L.A.
 County is experiencing increasing amounts of foreign investment, with many European and Asian countries investing heavily in multiple industries within the County.
-More than 4,600 firms in L.A.
-County are owned or affiliated with foreign-owned parents.
+Learn more be reading the most recent WTCLA report on Foreign Direct Investment (FDI) in the region, which can be found on this website.
 The LAEDC assists overseas businesses with site selection and investment in the L.A. region, including EB5 financing.
 Learn more on our World Trade Center- Los Angeles page.

 Regional Connection: The Five County Region

 The international trade engine of LA County has created opportunities in surrounding counties such as San Bernardino.
 Major investment in logistics, warehousing and distribution in nearby and inland counties has increased the strength of the overall trade economy in the region, providing new site selection opportunities for businesses leveraging the trade infrastructure.